Sanat-Saha/candidate-search-platform/README.md

 ### Database Setup Note

+The application requires SQLite database files containing parsed resume data:

+- `parsed_resumes.db` - Original dataset with 10 resumes
+- `parsed_resumes_large.db` - Large dataset with scaled data

-The application requires a SQLite database file (`parsed_resumes.db`) containing parsed resume data.
-The database should have a `resumes` table with the following structure:
+Both databases should have a `resumes` table with the following structure:
 - Standard fields: `name`, `location`, `email`, `phone`, `geographic_market`, `investment_approach`, `years_experience`, `current_role`, `current_company`, `filename`
 - JSON fields: `education`, `work_experience`, `skills`, `sectors`, `certifications`, `languages`

+Additionally, a `resumes/` folder should contain the original resume files (PDF, DOCX, DOC) that correspond to the `filename` field in the database for the download functionality.

-If you need to generate this database, run your resume parsing notebook first to create the `parsed_resumes.db` file.
+If you need to generate these databases, run your resume parsing notebook first to create the database files and ensure the resume files are in the `resumes/` folder.

 ## 📦 Dependencies

-- `streamlit==1.53.0` - Web framework
+- `streamlit==1.53.0` - Web framework for the interactive application
-- `pandas==2.3.3` - Data manipulation
+- `pandas==2.3.3` - Data manipulation and analysis
-- `plotly==6.5.2` - Interactive visualizations
+- `plotly==6.5.2` - Interactive visualizations and charts

 All dependencies are listed in `requirements.txt`.
+The application also uses Python's built-in `sqlite3`, `json`, and `pathlib` modules.

 ---